Harsh6063/RAG-Chatbot/README.md

 ## How It Works

--Document Preprocessing:
+1. **Document Preprocessing**
    - Reads a PDF file.
    - Cleans and splits the text into ~300-word chunks.

-- Embedding:
+2. **Embedding**

-- Generates embeddings for each chunk using the sentence-transformers library.
+   - Generates embeddings for each chunk using the `sentence-transformers` library.
    - Stores these embeddings in a FAISS vector database.

-- Querying:
+3. **Querying**
+   - Embeds the user query using the same `sentence-transformers` model.

-- User query is embedded and compared with stored embeddings in FAISS.
+   - Compares the query embedding with stored embeddings in FAISS.
    - Retrieves the top-k most relevant chunks.

-- Answer Generation:
+4. **Answer Generation**
-- Combines relevant chunks with the user query to generate an answer.
+   - Combines the relevant chunks with the user query to generate a context-aware answer.

- - Chat History:
+5. **Chat History**
    - Saves user queries and system answers in a MySQL database for future reference.